yjliu212/Basin-wide-rock-physics---3D/README.md

 Description:

-In this notebook, we create a small 3D model grid filled with a rock physics template (RPT) for both shale and sand.
-The model includes a sand body containing gas and oil, with distinct gas-oil-contact (GOC) and oil-water-contact (OWC) visible within the sand body.
+In this notebook, we build a 3D model grid populated with a rock physics template (RPT) for both shale and sand.
+The model includes a sand body containing gas and oil, with clearly defined gas-oil-contact (GOC) and oil-water-contact (OWC) within the sand body.

-We first use Dutta’s model to calculate the 3D RPT for shale as a function of various pore pressure gradients, ranging from hydrostatic conditions (8.6 ppg) and 9 ppg to 17 ppg.
-These calculations form the background velocity model for the shale.
+First, we utilize Dutta’s model to compute the 3D RPT for shale based on varying pore pressure gradients, from hydrostatic conditions (8.6 ppg) up to 17 ppg.
+This creates the background velocity model for the shale.

-Next, we apply the Raymer-Hunt-Gardner (RHG) model to compute the 3D sand properties, varying the clay volume (Vclay) from 0% to 100%, with the pore fluid initially saturated with water.
-Then, using Gassmann’s equation for fluid substitution, we replace the pore fluid with gas and oil and apply these changes to the sand body.
+Next, we use the Raymer-Hunt-Gardner (RHG) model to calculate the 3D sand properties, varying the clay volume (Vclay) between 0% and 100%, with the pore fluid initially saturated with water.
+We then apply Gassmann’s equation for fluid substitution to replace the pore fluid with gas and oil, applying these changes to the sand body.

-Finally, the 3D rock properties such as Vp (P-wave velocity), Ip (Acoustic Impedance), Pr (Poisson's Ratio), and Density are computed, reflecting the characteristics of the sand body and its fluid content.
+Finally, we compute the 3D rock properties such as Vp (P-wave velocity), Ip (Acoustic Impedance), Pr (Poisson's Ratio), and Density, capturing the characteristics of the sand body and its fluid content.

-The figures below show the 3D lithology and fluid model and the extracted profiles at the well location.
-Here lithology = 1 represents sand, and lithology = 0 represents shale, and fluid = 2 represents gas, fluid = 1 represents oil and fluid = 0 represents water.
+The figures below present the 3D lithology and fluid model, along with extracted profiles at the well location.
+Here, lithology = 1 represents sand, lithology = 0 represents shale, fluid = 2 represents gas, fluid = 1 represents oil, and fluid = 0 represents water.
 ![image](https://github.com/user-attachments/assets/9d727591-084e-4577-865f-e28041ce7b84)
 ![image](https://github.com/user-attachments/assets/9f4f7df9-10ae-4fd2-8a7f-1ffb2ab4115d)
 ![image](https://github.com/user-attachments/assets/0ae3e22c-8ab4-4921-ad44-903f06a864e3)

-The figures below show the hydrostatic velocity model and 12 ppg velocity model in 3D and the extracted velocity profiles from the 3D RPT ranging from hydrostatic, 9 ppg to 17 ppg.
+The figures below display the 3D hydrostatic velocity model and the 12 ppg velocity model, along with the extracted velocity profiles from the 3D RPT, covering a range from hydrostatic conditions to 9 ppg and up to 17 ppg.
 ![image](https://github.com/user-attachments/assets/c1f692a8-9018-428b-be94-7780bd833d57)
 ![image](https://github.com/user-attachments/assets/93108398-cf2e-4c7a-9263-7e45d64d469b)
 ![image](https://github.com/user-attachments/assets/54a18499-7a47-4b87-acde-694f75db9f9e)

-The figures below show the Vp and Density models with sand body saturated by gas and oil.
+The figures below illustrate the Vp and Density models, with the sand body saturated by gas and oil.
 ![image](https://github.com/user-attachments/assets/bcd50b9f-28ab-467a-809d-ccc5c4d92af1)
 ![image](https://github.com/user-attachments/assets/411dfeeb-3d3a-4fbb-a1c2-3bb260f42847)

-The figures below show the extracted Ip and Pr at well location.
-The Pr anoamly for gas and oil saturated zone is apperant.
+The figures below show the extracted Ip and Pr at the well location.
+The Pr anomaly in the gas and oil-saturated zone is apparent.
 ![image](https://github.com/user-attachments/assets/d45042b3-fc8f-48b6-9781-7fb2ba8cc3ec)
 ![image](https://github.com/user-attachments/assets/9eea8e35-5651-4fad-933a-eca73a9baa90)

-Depends on the shale index (controled by ppg) and sand index (controled by vclay), the resulting rock properties will be different and lead to different AVO response.
+Depending on the shale index (controlled by ppg) and the sand index (controlled by Vclay), the resulting rock properties will vary, leading to different AVO responses.

-Below we show a few example of different combinations of ppg and vclay index.
+Below are examples of different combinations of ppg and Vclay indices:

-1. ppg_index = 1, vclay_index = 2: meaning pore pressure gradient is 9 ppg, and vclay = 20%.
-The resulting AVO response is shown as below: A class III AVO anomaly due to low Ip and low Pr at gas sand top.
+1. ppg_index = 1, Vclay_index = 2: This indicates a pore pressure gradient of 9 ppg and a Vclay of 20%.
+The resulting AVO response is shown below, displaying a Class III AVO anomaly due to the low Ip and low Pr at the top of the gas sand.
 ![image](https://github.com/user-attachments/assets/601e8f99-8780-42d2-a67d-19d52ac0111d)
-2. ppg_index = 0, vclay_index = 1: meaning pore pressure gradient is hydrostatic, and vclay = 10%.
-In this case, the AVO anomaly is still class III due to lower Ip and low Pr at gas sand top.
+2. ppg_index = 0, Vclay_index = 1: This represents a hydrostatic pore pressure gradient and a Vclay of 10%.
+In this scenario, the AVO anomaly remains Class III due to the lower Ip and Pr at the top of the gas sand.
 ![image](https://github.com/user-attachments/assets/f125559e-5034-4f4e-a940-cbaf6e3235d4)
-3. ppg_index = 0, vclay_index = 0: meaning pore pressure gradient is hydrostatic, and vclay = 0%.
-In this case, a class II AVO anomaly (polarity reversal) shows up due to higher Ip at gas sand top, Pr remains low at gas sand top showing a strong Pr anomaly.
+3. ppg_index = 0, Vclay_index = 0: This indicates a hydrostatic pore pressure gradient with a Vclay of 0%.
+In this case, a Class II AVO anomaly (polarity reversal) appears due to the higher Ip at the top of the gas sand.
+The Pr remains low at the gas sand top, showing a strong Pr anomaly.
 ![image](https://github.com/user-attachments/assets/c8238254-7af0-4f78-a222-4e493867c4b0)

-Continue increase ppg_index will lead to shale Ip to decrease, therefore, AVO anomaly move to class I.
+As the ppg_index increases, the shale Ip decreases, which can cause the AVO anomaly to shift towards Class I.

-More modeling senarios can be carried out, such as:
+Additional modeling scenarios to consider include:

-1. What would happen if replace gas at the top of the reservoir by oil or water?
+What happens if gas at the top of the reservoir is replaced by oil or water?
-2. Are flat spot due to OWC or GOC always exist?
+Do flat spots due to the oil-water contact (OWC) or gas-oil contact (GOC) always exist?

-The stack usually contains a flat spot due to the gas-oil-contact or the oil-water-contact:
+The stack often shows a flat spot resulting from the gas-oil contact or the oil-water contact:
 ![image](https://github.com/user-attachments/assets/01d72c7b-8bc7-4d02-8a7c-c46c45954ccc)